miguno/akka-mock-scheduler/README.md

       and, once A has finished and without any further delay, B will be executed immediately.
 * Tasks are executed synchronously when the scheduler's `tick()` method is called.
 * For simplicity reasons the `akka.actor.Cancellable` instances returned by this scheduler are not really functional.
   The `Cancellable.cancel()` method is a no-op and will always return false.
-To adhere to the `Cancellable` contract, this means that `Cancellable.isCancelled` will always return false, too.
+This has the effect that `Cancellable.isCancelled` will always return false, too, to adhere to the `Cancellable` contract.

 <a name="License"></a>